ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - **Specialty Pharmacies** focus on providing high-cost, complex medications and specialized services to patients with chronic conditions
 - **Compounding Pharmacies** customize medications on a patient-specific basic, often mixing, combinging, or altering existing drugs to meet individual needs

-> **Note**: The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.
+> 🤯 The federal **340B Drug Pricing Program** limits the cost safety-net providers, like medicaid, federally qualified health centers, and qualified hospitals paid for outpatient drugs through wholesalers.

 ### Wholesalers